Customer Login API

 Overview

-Single sign-on (SSO) is an authentication mechanism that enables users to log into multiple software applications using the same set of credentials that the user enters only once.
+Single sign-on (SSO) is an authentication mechanism that enables users to sign in to multiple software applications using the same set of credentials that the user enters only once.
 It eliminates the need to maintain multiple passwords, which streamlines the process of accessing web applications.
-For more details, see Single Sign-On.
+For more details, see Single Sign-On (opens in a new tab).

-When a user logs into your web app, you can use the Customer Login API to authenticate the user to your BigCommerce store through SSO.
+When a user signs into your web app, you can use the Customer Login API to authenticate the user to your BigCommerce store through SSO.

 You can use the Customer Login API in the following use cases: